FredHutch/wdl-unit-tests/jsonTaskOrderTest/README.md

 ## Overview

 The `jsonTaskOrderTest` workflow is a unit test designed to validate the behavior of JSON input handling in WDL (Workflow Description Language).
-It ensures that a JSON input string is correctly passed and utilized by multiple tasks while maintaining the correct execution order.
+It ensures that a JSON input string is correctly passed and utilized by multiple tasks while maintaining the correct execution order due to the second task's dependency on the output of the first task.

 ## Purpose